-We were looking for things to do more homeschool related.
-I found Cannonsburgh Village in Murfreesboro and best part?
+We were looking for things to do that were more homeschool related.
+I located Cannonsburgh Village in Murfreesboro and the best part?
 It was FREE!
 I was sold we headed in with very little knowledge of what this place was about and boy did we learn a lot!

 This village features buildings from 1800 – 1925 and shows you a step back in history.
 Cannonsburgh was the original name for Murfreesboro and the village allows you to take a stroll through 125 years of southern rural life.

 Cannonsburgh Village Murfreesboro, Tennessee

 I love that my kids got a history lesson and art lesson and had fun.
 Homeschool win!
 While the church, Leeman house, and pavilion were closed due to a wedding we still had lots to see.

 As you first enter over the iron bridge (the first one ever erected in Rutherford Country) you first see how an old toll bridge worked.
 Called a Tollgate, from 1804 until the first world war, every road out of Murfreesboro was a turnpike and had a Tollgate.
 They were operated by local families who lived in the tollgate house.

 The next building you see is the Gristmill.
 This one is a scaled down replica of the 19th century Elam’s Mill and is powered by water.

 Next, we saw the one-room schoolhouse.
 This building shows even the 19th-century settlers were determined to teach their kids.
 All grades were taught in the one room and girls sat on one side and boys on the other.

 There is a plaque that explains classes would last about 15 minutes each and there were 2 or 3 recesses per day.

 Then on to the one building (besides the church), I was excited to see!
 The Early 1900’s Telephone Building.